shieldgenerator7/DwarfTowerScripts/Docs/Dwarf Tower Characters.md

 SPACE – Mine.
 Press to lay a mine near your location (like Sniper trap).
 When something hits it, it explodes, dealing damage in an area.
 This has lots of knockback, allowing you to hit it yourself to get launched a distance enough to dodge attacks.

 # Stone Spirit

-Already wrote about this in this document, but I have new ideas for it.
-Previous idea was supposed to be like Bastion from Overwatch, but now there’s the Snowman, which is good enough.

 Stones close enough to you orbit around you, blocking damage and dealing damage.
 Stone Spirit has more than 1 health and has lower than average move speed.